tigerbeetle/tigerbeetle/README.md

 # tigerbeetle

-*TigerBeetle is a purpose-built accounting database, designed for high-throughput low-latency two-phase prepare/commit transfers between accounts.*
+*TigerBeetle is a purpose-built financial accounting database, designed for high-throughput low-latency two-phase prepare/commit transfers between accounts.*

 Watch a video introduction of TigerBeetle given to the [Interledger](https://interledger.org/) community on 25 November 2020: